vim-scripts/vim-geeknote/README.md

 ### Geeknote Autocommands

 vim-geeknote uses FileType `geeknote` for the navigation window.
-This can be to set your own custom behavior.
-For example, the following code may be used to disable line numbers in the navigation window:
+This may be used to set your own custom behavior.
+For example, the following disables line numbers in the navigation window:

     autocmd FileType geeknote setlocal nonumber